passiomatic/starkers-320/README.md

 Starkers 320
 ============

-Starkers 320 is a mix of WordPress Starkers theme and the 320 and Up mobile-first boilerplate.
+Starkers 320 is a mix of WordPress Starkers theme and 320 and Up mobile-first boilerplate.
 Quoting the original Starkers authors:

 > Starkers is a bare-bones WordPress theme created to act as a starting point for the theme designer.
 Free of all style, presentational elements, and non-semantic  markup, Starkers is the perfect ‘blank slate’ for all your WordPress projects.
 Best of all: it’s free and fully GPL-licensed, so you can use it for whatever you like — even commercial work.